When Do Credal Sets Stabilize? Fixed-Point Theorems for Credal Set Updates: Main Results

-Theorem \ref{fixed-point1} tells us that, if our space $\mathcal{X}$ of interest has a sufficiently well-behaved topological structure, then a continuous updating function is guaranteed to have (at least) a fixed point.
-It can be seen as a generalization of Kakutani's fixed point result \citep{kakutani}, declined for credal sets.
+Theorem \ref{fixed-point1}, proved in Appendix \ref{proof-thm1}, tells us that, if our space $\mathcal{X}$ of interest has a sufficiently well-behaved topological structure, then a continuous updating function is guaranteed to have (at least) a fixed point.
+Theorem \ref{fixed-point1} bears similarities to a version of Kakutani's Fixed Point Theorem, presented in Appendix \ref{classical}.

 Notice that the assumption in Theorem \ref{fixed-point1} that $\mathcal{X}$ is compact is not overly strong: For example, the space of colored images $[0,1]^{w\times h \times 3}$ (where $w$ denotes the images' width, $h$ their height, and $3$ stands for the RGB option) is compact.
-In practice, if $\mathcal{X}$ is not compact (in the topology compatible with the metric $d$ that we choose), we can always either change the metric (and hence also its compatible topology), or consider the compactification of $\mathcal{X}$.
-The real heavy lifting is done by the updating function $f$ being continuous (and assumed to output credal sets).
-This is a property at the very heart of the updating rule, and it cannot be arbitrarily modified.
-We now provide two examples, one showing that without continuity, the existence of fixed points is indeed in jeopardy, and one that shows that a popular Imprecise Probabilistic Machine Learning method can be written as a continuous updating mechanism.
+In practice, if $\mathcal{X}$ is not compact (in the topology compatible with the metric $d$ that we choose), we can always either change the metric (and hence also its compatible topology), or consider the compactification of $\mathcal{X}$.\footnote{In that case, the weak$^\star$ topology on $\Delta_\mathcal{X}$ is understood with respect to the new topology on $\mathcal{X}$, and may differ from the original one.} The real heavy lifting is done by the updating function $f$ being continuous (and assumed to output credal sets).
+This key property cannot be arbitrarily modified, as shown by the following example.